itprojects/InboxPager/README.md

 - Notify with device vibration of new messages, per user choice.

+- Work with OpenPGP messages.

+- Verify hostnames, if not self-signed certificates.

 ## WON'T FIX

 - Automatically, on a cloud server, Save/Restore interrnal database.
 If a backup of the local device is necessary, then close the app and copy/paste the database from "/data/data/...".